-During the 2022 financial year the Company negotiated a new fixed term loan of \$4.5m with its bank in Australia as part of the Federal Governments SME pandemic recovery scheme.
-The loan is repayable over 10 years and it is at current interest rates.
-This new loan is in addition to the existing working capital facilities the Company already has.
-The Company's existing \$2.0m overdraft facility remains in place, on an ongoing basis in Australia, where the Company also has a existing principle and interest loan in relation to the MEG business, with a balance at 30 June 2022 of \$1.4m.
-There were no other financing activities during the 2022 financial year.
+During the 2023 financial year the Company maintained its existing facilities with its bank in Australia.
+The company has a loan of \$4.1m repayable over 9 remaining years and it is at current interest rates.
+This loan is in addition to the existing working capital facilities the Company already has.
+The Company's existing \$2.0m overdraft facility remains in place, on an ongoing basis in Australia, where the Company also has an existing principal and interest loan in relation to the MEG business, with a balance on 30 June 2023 of \$0.8m.
+The Company did also take out a \$0.45m loan related to its offices in Melbourne.
+This is repayable over three years.
+There were no other financing activities during the 2023 financial year.